 The normal umbilical cord

-It is normally the colour of freshly cooked calamari (with a similar consistency to calamari that has been overcooked) but occasionally it may be stained green (due to the passage of meconium) or yellow (due to the presence of hyperbilirubinaemia).
+It is normally the colour of freshly cooked calamari (with a similar consistency to overcooked calamari).
+Still, occasionally, it may be stained green (due to the passage of meconium) or yellow (due to the presence of hyperbilirubinaemia).

-The cord should separate by about day 8 but delayed separation has been linked with an increased incidence of omphalitis as well as a number of immune disorders such as leucocyte adhesion deficiency.
+The cord should separate by about day 8.
+Still, delayed separation has been linked with an increased incidence of omphalitis and several immune disorders, such as leucocyte adhesion deficiency.

 Immediate versus delayed cord clamping

-When the baby is delivered about a third of the fetal-placental blood remains in the placenta (around 30 ml/kg) so with delayed cord clamping the infant gains around 25-30ml/kg of blood via a placental transfusion.
+When the baby is delivered, about a third of the fetal-placental blood remains in the placenta (around 30 ml/kg).
+With delayed cord clamping, the infant gains around 25-30ml/kg of blood via a placental transfusion.
 The majority of this transfusion occurs within a minute if the neonate is held at the level of the uterus and is almost complete in three minutes.

 A recent Cochrane review suggested that delayed cord clamping (by 1 to 3 minutes) is “likely to be beneficial as long as access to treatment for jaundice requiring phototherapy is available“.
-This review suggested no difference in adverse events such as severe maternal postpartum haemorrhage, low Apgar scores or worsening neonatal mortality figures when compared to immediate clamping.
-There did appear to be a correlation between increased birth weight (by about 100g) and increased haemoglobin with a concomitant increased risk of needing phototherapy for jaundice.
+This review suggested no difference in adverse events such as severe maternal postpartum haemorrhage, low Apgar scores or worsening neonatal mortality figures compared to immediate clamping.
+There was a correlation between increased birth weight (by about 100g) and increased haemoglobin with a concomitant increased risk of needing phototherapy for jaundice.

 WHO recommends delaying clamping for at least one minute unless the baby is not breathing spontaneously and requires positive pressure ventilation.
-This holds true in both the developed and developing setting.
+This holds in both the developed and developing settings.
 The benefits of delayed clamping outweigh the risk of maternal-fetal transmission of HIV.

-Animal studies have also shown that immediate cord clamping might lead to a reduction in cardiac output.
-Once the cord has been clamped right ventricular volume drops leading to decreased RV output by around 50%.
+Animal studies have also shown that immediate cord clamping might reduce cardiac output.
+Right ventricular volume drops once the cord has been clamped, leading to decreased RV output by around 50%.
 There is also an increase in LV afterload due to the lack of low-resistance placental circulation.

 What about “milking” the cord?